Squatting: Africa

-South Africa

 In South Africa, squatters tend to live in informal settlements or squatter camps on the outskirts of the larger cities, often but not always near townships.
 In the mid-1990s, an estimated 7.7 million South Africans lived in informal settlements: a fifth of the country's population.
 The figure was estimated to be 15 million in 2004.
 In Cape Town and Durban, there have been sustained conflict between the city council and a shack dwellers' movement known as Abahlali baseMjondolo.
 The organisation has represented the squatters in land occupations such as the Macassar Village in 2009 and the Cape Town and Durban Marikana land occupations in 2013 (both named after the Marikana massacre).
 It also successfully challenged the KZN Slums Act, which sought to mandate the eviction of slums but was eventually declared unconstitutional.

 There have been a number of similar conflicts between shack dwellers, some linked with the Western Cape Anti-Eviction Campaign, and the city council in Cape Town.
 One of the most high-profile cases was the eviction of squatters in the N2 Gateway homes in the suburb of Delft, where over 20 residents were shot, including a three-year-old child.
 There have been numerous complaints about the legality of the government's actions.
 Many of the families then squatted on Symphony Way, a main road in the township of Delft, before being forced to move to a camp called Blikkiesdorp.

-Sudan

 Squatting in Sudan is defined as the "acquisition and construction of land, within the city boundaries for the purpose of housing in contradiction to Urban Planning and Land laws and building regulations."
 These informal settlements arose in Khartoum from the 1920s onwards, swelling in the 1960s.
 By the 1980s, the government was clearing settlements in Khartoum and regularizing them elsewhere.
 It was estimated that in 2015 that were 200,000 squatters in Khartoum, 180,000 in Nyala, 60,000 in Kassala, 70,000 in Port Sudan and 170,000 in Wad Madani.

-Zimbabwe

 Land squats occurred in what would become Zimbabwe in the 1970s and were routinely evicted.
 Only Epworth persisted on account of its size (around 50,000 people).
 After Zimbabwe was created in 1980, peasant farmers and squatters disputed the distribution of land.
 Informal settlements have developed on the periphery of cities such as Chitungwiza and the capital Harare.
 In 2005, Operation Murambatsvina ("Operation Drive Out Filth") organised by President Robert Mugabe evicted an estimated 700,000 people and affected over two million people.